trychlos/pwix-accounts-manager/README.md

     Defaults to `false`.

+- `tabularFieldsDef`

+    An optional array of columns definitions to replace the default tabular display.

+    Defaults to none.

 Each managed collection is made timestampable, and following fields are added (and maintained) to the fieldset definition:

 ```js